Widex Hearing Aid Reviews

 Widex Hearing Aid Lineup

-Widex’s current product lines include Evoke, Moment, and SmartRIC.
-The Moment is Widex’s newest line, but I’ve fit several Evoke aids.
-This review will focus primarily on the Evoke and current accessories.
-I’d like to thank Widex for the images used here.
+Widex’s current product lines include Evoke, Moment, Moment Sheer, and SmartRIC.
+The Moment is Widex’s flagship line, but I’ve fit several Evoke hearing aids.
+This review will focus primarily on the Evoke and its current accessories.

 Widex Moment